owenagitza/Power-BI-Portfolio/Market_and_Competitor_Analysis/README.md

 ---

 ## Dataset Information
 The dataset used in this report is curated and maintained by [Microsoft](https://powerbi.microsoft.com/en-us/diad/).
 It is used for training Power BI data analyst with hands-on and real-world projects.
 You can find the complete dataset [here](https://drive.google.com/drive/folders/15zadnOIOcW7YIVyW_72NXg48ozg-YwrE?usp=share_link).
+After downloading the dataset, merge it inside a folder and put it in the directory where you store local repository.
 The data you can find here includes:

 - **International Sales:** Consists of individual sales data of VanArsdel and competitors for these countries:
     - Australia